RPallas92/RPallas92.github.io/_posts/2024-09-07-pingora-internals-1-async-runtime.markdown

 ## Pingora's async runtime

-Pingora's async runtime is based in [Tokio](https://tokio.rs/).
+Pingora's async runtime is based on [Tokio](https://tokio.rs/).
 Tokio is the *de facto* runtime for write asynchronous, non-blocking code in Rust:

 > Tokio is scalable, built on top of the async/await language feature, which itself is scalable.
 When dealing with networking, there's a limit to how fast you can handle a connection due to latency, so the only way to scale is to handle many connections at once.
 With the async/await language feature, increasing the number of concurrent operations becomes incredibly cheap, allowing you to scale to a large number of concurrent tasks.